Is your garden an arbitrary stupid goal?

 Lately, the only place I let them sneak in, is in my garden.

-Can I grow enough strawberries to get all my friends drunk in an epic fresh daiquiri barn party?
-(A: yes, yes I can)
+Can I grow enough strawberries to get all my friends drunk in an epic fresh from the garden daiquiri barn party?

-I’m casting about for more ways to be arbitrary and stupid.
-Not just in my garden but in my whole life.
+Find more ways to be arbitrary and stupid.
+Not just in the garden but in life.